nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002_gs.rst

    :local:
    :depth: 2

-The nRF7002 DK (PCA10143) is a single-board development kit for evaluation and development on the Nordic nRF7002, a Wi-Fi companion IC to Nordic nRF5340 System-on-Chip (SoC) host processor.
+The nRF7002 DK (PCA10143) is a single-board development kit for evaluation and development on the nRF7002, a Wi-Fi® companion IC to Nordic Semiconductor's nRF5340 System-on-Chip (SoC) host processor.

 Overview
 ********